What's behind US sanctions against Bangladesh's elite paramilitary force? | DW | 14.12.2021

 "My husband was not involved in any drug trading.
 He was innocent and that's why we didn't suspect anything wrong when RAB took him from home," Begum told DW.

-But later in the evening, after several attempts, Begum managed to call to her husband's smartphone and heard the ambient audio of his execution in a "staged gunfight."
+But later in the evening, after several attempts, Begum got through to her husband's smartphone and heard the ambient audio of his execution in a "staged gunfight."

 Begum later published the recording of the phone call where her husband's last words were recorded, along with the sound of gunshots that had killed her husband.